 - Vermont Parks Forever is a charity dedicated to making state parks accessible to more people.
 One of its programs raises money for park passes for foster children.
 If you are a Vermont foster parent and are interested in receiving a pass for your child this summer, you should contact the Department of Children and Families (DCF); Vermont Parks Forever let DCF determine whom to distribute passes to.

 - Treehouse provides free clothing, shoes, school supplies, and more to foster kids.
+(Note: Some services have restricted eligibility and are only available in King County.)
 It also has a list of resources on its website.

 - Foster Adventure allows foster parents to submit wish requests on its website.
 The charity then works to grant these wishes through fundraising.
 It also has a Christmas Wallet program, which gifts foster children wallets filled with gift cards to their favorite places.